-Various designs for the restaurant including menus, advertising and social media content, keeping in line with brand image.
+Various designs for the restaurant including menus, advertising and social media content, keeping in line with brand image (pig designed by Orca).
 Management of restaurant Instagram page, including all photography.

 The brief was to develop a corporate identity for a contemporary financial start up that are rethinking personal finance for a new, tech-savvy and digital first generation.